 Using the Parelli Audition Checklists to Stay Progressive

-by Parelli Natural Horsemanship on Nov 30, 2022
+presso Parelli Natural Horsemanship su Nov 30, 2022

 By Sandy Stanway—3 Star Parelli Professional

 When I first learned about Parelli, I wasn't very imaginative, which is Key Number 6 (Imagination) of Pat's Seven Keys to Success.
 I knew I wanted to get better at working with horses; in fact, I wanted to get a LOT better, and even though I knew I needed to improve, I didn't know where to start.